-16. Each of the defendants acted as joint actors with joint obligations, and each defendant was and is responsible for the conduct and injuries herein alleged.

-17. Each of the defendants acted, alone or together jointly, under color of law.
+- 14. Officer Linton is an officer with LAPD and is sued in her official and individual capacities.
+She was and continues to be an officer in the Central Division of LAPD at all relevant times in this complaint. - 15.
+Each of the defendants acted as joint actors with joint obligations, and each defendant was and is responsible for the conduct and injuries herein alleged. - 16.
+Each of the defendants acted, alone or together jointly, under color of law.
 The City has delegated traditional municipal functions, including additional sanitation and security services, to the Fashion District BID, through the adoption of ordinances and pursuant to state law as well as through the direct delegation to BID officers in the course of performing their duties.
 The Owner's Association, acting as an agent of the Fashion District BID, performs those municipal functions at the direction and behest of the City and with the presence and authority of the LAPD.